GEIGEIGEIST/KLOR/README.md

 - [dreipunkteinsvier](https://github.com/dreipunkteinsvier)

 If you build a KLOR I would be pretty happy to see some pictures.
+And if you want to leave me a tip you can do this [here](https://ko-fi.com/geigeigeist) (but please don't feel pressured)